Teledentistry: Essential During and After COVID

-The Virtual Dental Home (VDH) model of care was developed at the Dugoni School.
-VDH is a community-based oral health delivery system in which people receive preventive and simple therapeutic services in community settings where they live or receive educational, social, health or other services, visiting their dentists only for more complex procedures.
+In 2010 the Virtual Dental Home (VDH) model of care was developed at the Dugoni School.
+VDH is a community-based oral health delivery system in which people receive preventive and simple therapeutic services in community settings from allied dental providers where they live or receive educational, social, health or other services, visiting their dentists only for more complex procedures.
 This approach utilizes technology to connect dentists with patients at remote sites such as schools, community and senior centers or senior living facilities.

-Using the VDH system registered dental hygienists in alternative practice (RDHAP), registered dental hygienists working in public health programs (RDH) and registered dental assistants in extended functions (RDAEF) can keep people healthy in community settings by collecting diagnostic records, providing preventive procedures and interim therapeutic restorations education, and case management in locations that are most convenient and accessible to the patient.
+Using the VDH system, registered dental hygienists in alternative practice (RDHAP), registered dental hygienists working in public health programs (RDH) and registered dental assistants in extended functions (RDAEF) can keep people healthy by collecting diagnostic records and providing preventive procedures, interim therapeutic restorations, oral health education and case management in locations that are most convenient and accessible to the patient.
 This approach brings much-needed services to individuals who might otherwise have inadequate or no access to oral health care.